-- 6.10 The in-competition testing period shall commence 48 hours prior to the start of the competition (the starting time of the first game of the event) and end 48 hours after the end of the competition (the ending time of the last game of the event). - 6.11 The arena(s), the practice facilities and the hotels used for the Championship are the Event Venues for in-competition testing during the Event Period mentioned under Article 6.10. - 6.12 The National Anti-Doping Organisation (NADO) or a recognized third party provider shall conduct doping control in accordance with the International Standard for Testing and Investigations.
-The IIHF Medical Supervisor shall supervise the doping control procedure.
+- 6.10 The in-competition testing period shall commence 12 hours prior to the start of the competition (the starting time of the first game of the event) and end 12 hours after the end of the competition (the ending time of the last game of the event). - 6.11 The arena(s), the practice facilities and the hotels used for the Championship are the Event Venues for in-competition testing during the Event Period mentioned under Article 6.10. - 6.12 The National Anti-Doping Organisation ("NADO") or a recognized third-party provider shall conduct doping control in accordance with the International Standard for Testing and Investigations.
+The IIHF Medical Supervisor shall supervise the in-competition doping control procedures.